rnabioco/valr/README.md

 `Rbedtools` enables the analysis of genome intervals in R. To keep the package lightweight, `Rbedtools` only supports BED+ and bedGraph formats.
 Key parts are implemented in `Rcpp` for speed.

 The goal of `Rbedtools` is to enable easy analysis of genome-scale data sets **within R**.
+Moreover, `Rbedtools` makes use of new R libraries like `dplyr` and its pipe operator(`%>%`) for an expressive syntax that makes genome analysis fun.
 So a workflow like [this](https://github.com/arq5x/bedtools-protocols/blob/master/bedtools.md#bp3-plot-transcription-factor-occupancy-surrounding-the-transcription-start-site) becomes:

 ``` r
 library(Rbedtools)